webclinic017/Mean_Bot/README.md

 - Python 3.7 installed: https://www.python.org/downloads/
 - cbpro package installed: https://pypi.org/project/cbpro/

-Make sure you already have an account with Coinbase or Coinbase Pro.

 # How to use:
 - Get your portfolio API Key: https://help.coinbase.com/en/pro/other-topics/api/how-do-i-create-an-api-key-for-coinbase-pro
 - In Keys.py enter the API Keys.